gouthamganeshm/online_rti_automation/README.md

 * Full automation is not possible due to:

-  * Captcha
+  * Captcha verification
-  * OTP verification
+  * OTP authentication
   * Payment confirmation

 ---

-## Future Improvements
+## Best Practices

-* OCR based captcha solving
+* Execute steps exactly as defined
-* Automatic OTP retrieval from email
+* Do not skip steps
-* End to end automation pipeline
+* Ensure stable internet connection
-* Logging and retry improvements
+* Complete payment quickly after QR generation

 ---

 ## Disclaimer

-This project is intended for educational and automation purposes only.
+This project is for educational and automation purposes only.
-Users are responsible for complying with applicable laws and terms of use of the RTI Online portal.
+Users are responsible for ensuring compliance with applicable laws and terms of use of the RTI Online portal.